 If the -w/--workdir option is not specified but the image defines a working directory, the container process will start there.
 Otherwise, the process will start in the container's root directory (/).
-Using image-defined working directories can be useful, for example, for simplifying the command line when launching containers.
+Using image-defined working directories

 When creating images with Docker, the working directory is set using the WORKDIR instruction in the Dockerfile.